dolphindb/Tutorials_EN/ha_cluster_deployment.md

-# High Availability for DolphinDB
+# DolphinDB High-availability Cluster Deployment

 A DolphinDB cluster consists of 4 types of nodes: controller, agent，data node, and compute node.